nextflow-io/ACGT14-tutorial/README.md

 ACGT14-tutorial
 -----------------

-This repository contains examples for the Nextflow tutorial at ACGT14.
+This repository contains the examples for the Nextflow tutorial at ACGT14.